tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

 ### Storing the Board State in a File

-Given the board state and a local filepath, the board state is serialized and stored at the given file path.
+Given the Board State String and the Board ID, the board state String is stored in the file system.

 ### Loading the Board State from a File

-Given a local filepath corresponding to a file which contains a board state, we would deserialize and reconstruct the board state from that file.
+Given the Board ID, read the file which contains the Board State String and return the String.

 # Utility Classes